mabruras/sqapi/resources/docs/CONFIGURATION.md

 ##### Plugin Specific
 In each plugin, the PIP packages should be defined.
+This ensures documentation in addition to the README of each plugin.
 ```yaml
 packages:
   install: True # Optional in plugin specific config